 (This post contains affiliate links.
 I make a commission off sales which allows me to keep my site up and running.
 Thanks for your support!)

-One of the desserts we just couldn’t get enough of while in Paris was the galette.
-A galette is simply a flat pastry, sort of like a pie but involves a little less work.
+A galette is simply a flat pastry, sort of like a pie but not as deep.
 When we returned home from Paris I was excited to master the galette, but honestly there is nothing to master, they are quite easy to make!
 Galettes are not just for dessert either.
 Many galettes are savory and filled with tomatoes, vegetables and cheeses and served as a meal.
 That will be next… for now I am sticking with a dessert galette, and because blackberries peak in the late summer and early fall I decided it was an appropriate time to make a Blackberry Walnut Galette!

 I serve mine warm with ‘sour’ whipped cream.
 ‘Sour’ whipped cream is whipped cream with a hint of Crème Fraiche that gives it a bit tang.
 But you could also serve this scrumptious dessert with my homemade No Churn Ice Cream.

 I am going to give you an out here…YOU CAN USE PRE-MADE PIE CRUST!
 I won’t judge you, I promise, I do it on occasion myself!
 In fact I love the Whole Food’s Market “All Butter Pie Crust” and Gluten Free All Butter Crust..
 I really do!
 That said I have to rave about this buttery pie crust from scratch.
 Whichever you choose, your galette will be delicious.
 When dough is chilled, simply roll it out and sprinkle with walnuts, fill with berries, fold edges and bake.
 If you are using store bought dough, try to remove the thawed dough from tin in one piece and then roll.
 If it sticks to the tin, no worries, just form into a ball and roll like fresh dough.